ghschaden/CSSP-Proceedings/README.txt

   - main.tex is the file in which you set 12 parameters for your paper, as well as for loading any additional packages that you need.
 Please follow the instructions in it (it's intended to be self-explanatory).
 This is the file that you compile.
-The name has been choses for ease of integration with Overleaf.
+The name has been chosen for ease of integration with Overleaf.
 While you work on Overleaf, do not rename it (but before submitting, change its name to "AUTHOR_main" with your last name, e.g., roussarie_main.tex).